kuhanw/link_embedding/README.md

 'world.ign.com'|'world.ziffdavis.com'|0.25|'api.ign.com'|0.67|'africa.ign.com'|0.74
 'www.cnbcstore.com'|'www.usanetworkstore.com'|0.39|'www.msnbcstore.com'|0.48|'www.shopbybravo.com'|0.48

 It is clear the vector embedding can group together similar domains by their connections.
+The score represents the angle between their embedded vectors.

 One flaw in this method is propensity to group together obvious connections such as various local variations of a website (as in the case of IGN.)
 This may be rectified by reconstructing the domain graph in a more nuauced way by merging variations of a domain into a single node through more sophisticated syntax processing.